 We did a little research beforehand, but honestly, we didn’t mind going in with no expectations!

-It worked best with our scheduled and we figured if the streets were emptier and a few restaurants were closed, we’d just roll with it.
-And roll with it we did.
+It worked best with our schedule, and we figured if the streets were emptier and a few restaurants were closed, we’d just roll with it.
+And roll with it, we did.

-The next day, we day tripped to Como, took the 2-hour public ferry for a whirlwind visit to Bellagio, ate gelato with a view, and got in line for our return ferry a little over an hour later.
+The next day, we day tripped to Como by train, jumped on the 2-hour public ferry for a whirlwind visit to Bellagio, ate gelato with a view, and got in line for our return ferry a little over an hour later.

-Even though we were there on time and had valid return tickets, we missed our ferry—apparently a pre-booked tour group got priority.
+Even though we arrived at the port on time and had valid return tickets, we weren’t allowed to get on the ferry—apparently, a pre-booked tour group got priority.
 Everyone around us was just as confused. 😓

-We ended up waiting another 45 minutes to an hour for the next ferry, which made us miss our return train.
-Not a big deal, though.
+We ended up waiting in line for almost an hour to catch the next ferry, which made us miss our return train to Milan.
+It wasn’t a big deal, though.
 When you’re traveling northern Italy by train, you’ll find routes between Milan and Como are frequent, affordable, and easy to book.

 Pro Tip: Download the Omio App.
 You need it if you want the easiest, most seamless train experience in Italy.